 8. Fritz Burns Park

-Families and dogs enjoy one of La Quinta’s premier parks.
+Families and dogs alike can find plenty to enjoy at this La Quinta park.
 Besides the dog park, there are picnic tables, a playground, public art, skate park, swimming pool, tennis courts and a water feature.
-Located at Avenue 52 and Avenue Bermudas.

 9. Shields Date Garden